Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Efficient Algorithms for Finding Exploration Strategies Certifying Low Relaxed DOEC

-So far, we have shown that a small DOEC leads to offline-regression-oracle efficient algorithms with low regret.
-This naturally raises the question: under what conditions is the DOEC small?
-In this section, we develop structural results that provide general tools for identifying problem settings in which the DOEC admits favorable bounds.
+So far, we have shown that a small relaxed DOEC leads to offline-regression-oracle efficient algorithms with low regret, and have given specialized algorithms finding good exploration distributions certifying small DOEC in some examples.
+This raises a natural question: under what conditions is the relaxed DOEC small, and can we design efficient general-purpose algorithms to compute exploration distributions that certify small DOEC?